warnotte/NoobSynth3/PROJECT_NOTES.md

 ## Known issues / risks

 - VCF 24 dB can distort at high resonance.
 12 dB sounds more stable.
-- No polyphony yet (unison is mono stacking only).
+- Polyphony is implemented; unison remains per-voice.
-- MIDI is mono-only and disables the mini sequencer when enabled.
+- MIDI disables the mini sequencer when enabled.
 Velocity can be toggled in Control IO.
+- Rapidly changing voice count while running can cause instability; adjust slowly.

 ## Decisions